 An EU regulation adopted in 2015 imposed the phasing out of single-use plastic bags by 2019.
 When it comes to Serbia, which is just beginning this fight, could you tell us how you persuade large supermarkets and shopping centres to follow the lead set by the EU?

-– I don’t think they will need a lot of persuasion, as this is what consumers really want.
+– I don’t think they will need a lot of persuasions, as this is what consumers really want.
 People all over Europe – and I am convinced in Serbia too – are tiring of the disposable culture.
 They don’t want birds, turtles and sea life to get entangled in plastic bags and old fishing nets.
 More than seven in ten Europeans have cut down on their use of plastic bags in the last two years.
-Putting a price on carrier bags has proven very effective, but awareness raising campaigns also go a long way towards changing people’s behaviour.
+Putting a price on carrier bags has proven very effective, but awareness-raising campaigns also go a long way towards changing people’s behaviour.
 There are a great many inspiring campaigns.

 The European Commission last year adopted a guidance document on access to justice in environmental matters, which stipulates how individuals and associations can challenge public authorities’ decisions, acts and omissions related to EU environmental legislation before local courts.
 To what extent are environmental groups and citizens taking advantage of this possibility?

 – We don’t have statistics, but the case-law of the Court itself shows that individuals and NGOs have been taking matters to national courts to ensure respect for the EU’s rules on quality of air, water and nature.
 By bringing together all these court decisions on access to justice in one guidance document, we are not only helping citizens and NGOs, but also national authorities and courts to deliver on the benefits of EU environmental rules.